gradio-app/gradio/guides/3)building_with_blocks/2)controlling_layout.md

 $code_rows_and_columns
 $demo_rows_and_columns

 See how the first column has two Textboxes arranged vertically.
 The second column has an Image and Button arranged vertically.
+Notice also how we can set the width of a column using the `style()` method.

 ## Tabs